 All persons with ALS should understand that they may, at some point, become unable to communicate.
+In some cases, cognitive Among the many losses of ALS is the loss of communication.
+Under any circumstance, loss or impairment of communication is deeply personal.

-In some cases, cognitive changes may affect the individual's ability to spell, read, and compose messages.
-Even with simplified wording, pictures, and basic communication topics, the person with cognitive decline may not be able to communicate effectively or reliably, and therefore, may not be able to participate in his/her care or make decisions regarding long-term care or life support.
+changes may affect the individual's ability to spell, read and compose messages.
+Even with simplified wording, pictures and basic communication topics, the person with cognitive decline may not be able to communicate effectively or reliably, and therefore, may not be able to participate in their care or make decisions regarding long term care or life support.

-ALS can also lead to "Locked-In Syndrome" (LIS), which is defined as the absence of all other movement except for eye movement.
-In rare cases, one may become completely and totally paralyzed and unable to control any movement, including eye movement, which is known as "Totally Locked-in Syndrome" (TLS).
-While difficult to consider, some individuals may say that they would not consider living worthwhile if they should lose the ability to communicate.
-Therefore, it is important when you have ALS to consider advanced care planning and establish advance directives as to your "stopping point" at which time you would like all treatment withdrawn.
+ALS can also lead to "Locked In Syndrome" (LIS), which is defined as the absence of all other movement except for eye movement.
+In rare cases, one may become completely and totally paralyzed and unable to control any movement, including eye movement, which is known as "Totally Locked in Syndrome" (TLS).
+While difficult, some individuals may say that they would not consider living worthwhile if they should lose the ability to communicate.
+Therefore, it is important when you have ALS to consider advanced care planning and establish advance directives as to your "stopping point" when you would like all treatment withdrawn.
 Do this while you can still communicate your wishes to your family members or designated power of attorney.